Reference

 How display status is worked out

 What a reader or a librarian sees, for example “Available” or “On loan,” is worked out from the flags plus whether the copy is currently lent.
+Because several flags can be true at once, BeeShelf shows the single most blocking one.
+The order is: Withdrawn, then Lost, then In repair, then Not for loan, then Restricted, then On loan, then Available.
+So a copy that’s both damaged and not for loan reads “In repair”.
+The flags both stay set, and the status names the most serious of them.
 It’s never stored as a separate field that could drift out of step with reality.
 Change a flag, and the status updates with it.

 The practical upshot: you manage the facts about a copy (it’s damaged, it’s not for loan), and BeeShelf decides what that means for lending.
-A copy that’s lent and overdue shows as on loan and overdue; a copy marked not for loan shows as not borrowable even though it’s on the shelf.
+A copy that’s lent shows as “On loan” whether or not it’s past its due date.
+Overdue is a fact about the loan, not about the copy, so it shows on the Circulation “Currently out” worklist and in the reader’s account rather than on the copy’s status.
+A copy marked not for loan shows as not borrowable even though it’s on the shelf.